scale-it/algo-builder/packages/web/README.md

       amountMicroAlgos: amount,
       payFlags: {},
     };
-    let response = await web.executeTx(txParams);
+    let response = await connector.executeTx(txParams);

-This code will make the transaction, let the user sign it using algosigner and send it to the network.
+This code will make the transaction, let the user sign it using wallet selected and send it to the network.

-You can also use `web.sendTransaction()` or `web.signTransaction()` in a react app.
+You can also use `connector.sendTransaction()` or `connector.signTransaction()` in a react app.

 **Note:** We don't support checkpoints yet.
 Currently `deployASA`, `deploySSC` functions don't work.
 User should directly pass assetIndex, appIndex instead of asaName, appName.